kubernetes/community/events/events-team/comms/README.md

 ### Skills and Qualifications

-- A KCS Comms Lead must have [Kubernetes Org Membership]().
+- A KCS Comms Lead must have [Kubernetes Org Membership].
 (They should not plan to pursue membership during the cycle.)
 - A KCS Comms Lead should plan to attend their KCS event in-person
 - Successful completion of a past cycle as a KCS Comms Shadow, or equivalent experience
 - Good grasp on general comms activities surrounding events